aishoot/LSTM_PIT_Speech_Separation/README.md

 From above results we can see that the separation effect of mixed gender audio is better than that of the same gender and BLSTM performs better than LSTM.

-* DL: Deep Learning
-* Speech Speration Performance Evaluation Method:
 * SDR: Source to Distortion Ratio
 * SAR: Source to Artifact Ratio
 * SIR: Source to Interference Ratio
 * STOI: Short Time Objective Intelligibility Measure
 * PESQ: Perceptual Evaluation of Speech Quality

 ## Dependency Library
 * [librosa](https://librosa.github.io/)